Bucket List of 10 most iconic species of animals.

 4. Basking Shark: The West Kerry coast is a great place for spotting Basking Shark for about a 6 week period in April and May when they come to the surface to feed on the Spring plankton blooms when the surface sea water temperature is about 12 degrees Celsius

 5. Great White Shark: We do not have Great White Shark off the Blaskets so far.!
 They tend to come as far as the mid-Atlantic ridge from the east coast of North America and then turn back.
 There are lots of Great White Shark off Seal Island in South Africa where conditions are very similar to those off the Blasket Islands with similar sea water temperatures and plenty of seals.
-It may be that with massively increasing seal populations off the west coasts of Scotland and Ireland it seems inevitable that we will get Great White Sharks predating on them eventually, as they were here after the last ice age and they are also native to the Mediterranean where they have been fished nearly [but not quite] to extinction.
-With increasing sea water temperatures sending mackerel and cod further north towards Iceland, species like hake now very plentiful in Irish waters and formerly unknown semi-tropical fish like trigger fish now permanent in Irish waters, perhaps a further increase in sea water temperatures will bring inquisitive pioneering Great White Sharks to our shores, as one of the results of anthropogenic climate warming is that warmer water aids the redistribution of many species.
+Sea water temperatures off the S.W. of Ireland range from approx. 8 degrees Celsius in mid-March to approx. 18 degrees Celsius in mid-September giving an average annual sea water temperature of 13 degrees Celsius and above 11 degrees Celsius from beginning of May to end of December.
+Great Whites are comfortable in sea water temperatures of about 11.5 degrees Celsius upwards so they may become seasonal migrants first before becoming permanent residents when sea water temperatures rise further in the next few decades with global warming [ forecast to rise by 3.5 degrees Celsius by 2100.]
+Even in winter Great Whites could also hang out in the warm Gulf Stream currents and eddies off the west coast of Ireland and make occasional hunting forays into the colder inshore waters with plentiful supplies of seals and seal pups.
+It may be that with massively increasing seal populations off the west coasts of Scotland and Ireland it seems inevitable that we will get Great White Sharks predating on them eventually, as they were here after the last ice age and they are also native to the Mediterranean where they have been fished nearly [but not quite] to extinction, although there is some mitochondrial DNA evidence that the Mediterranean population may be an isolated population still remaining after a free ranging dispersal event from the Pacific ocean about 250,000 years ago rather than being a population refreshed by fresh Atlantic stock through the Straits of Gibraltar.
+With increasing sea water temperatures sending fish like mackerel and cod further north towards Iceland, species like hake now very plentiful in Irish waters as well as sardines and anchovies; moray eels now competing for suitable habitat with "native" conger eels and formerly unknown semi-tropical fish like trigger fish now permanent in Irish waters, perhaps a further increase in sea water temperatures (or rather a decrease in minimum cold water temperatures to about 11 degrees) will bring inquisitive pioneering Great White Sharks to our shores, as one of the results of anthropogenic climate warming is that warmer water aids the redistribution of many species.
 All it takes is one to redistribute successfully and find new feeding grounds and the rest will follow.........

-After all humans did this type of population redistribution to America less than 500 years ago!
+After all the human species did this type of population redistribution to America less than 500 years ago!

 So that is 4 out of 5 so far for iconic species!!!!